tw-data-india/yottabyteX/README.md

 For ease, there is a Guardfile.
 You can run `bundle exec guard`, it will keep watching for changes and re-compile the site whenever any file is changed.

+#Deployment

+* Commit changes to master dir (including /docs dir) and push
+Note: In settings -> Github Pages -> Source, select "master branch /docs folder"

 # Folders of interest

 * `content` - this is the main source code, rest are all generated source code that can be ignored
 * `content/assets` - contains all assets
 * `content/assets/app.sass` - contains the main stylesheet
 * `content/assets/img/speakers` - contains speaker images
-* `content/index.html` - content for current geek night
+* `content/index.html` - content for current yottabyteX
 * `layouts` - layouts for default and archive versions
 * `Rules` - routing rules